W. Alton Russell, PhD

 Current projects

-• Developing an individualized approach to managing risk of iron deficiency in repeat blood donors using machine learning, optimization, and simulation
+• Enabling individualized approaches to managing risks of iron deficiency for blood donors using machine learning and decision-analytic simulation modeling

 Prospective lab members

-Prospective McGill students: For prospective PhD students in Epidemiology, Biostatistics, or Quantitative Life Sciences, please send me (Alton) your CV and a brief note about your interests, ideally two to three months before the application deadline.
+Prospective McGill students: For prospective PhD students please send me (Alton) your CV, your intended degree program, and a brief note about your interests, ideally two to three months before the application deadline.
 Feel free to reach out earlier if you would like to discuss applying for a specific fellowship or scholarship that is due before the PhD program application.
-For prospective or admitted MSc students in Epidemiology or Biostatistics, you are welcome to send your CV and a note about your interests.
+For prospective or admitted MSc students you are welcome to send your CV and a note about your interests.
 I typically meet with new MSc thesis students in their first semester and have them join the lab in the beginning of their second semester.
 In some cases, I am able to discuss potential projects and fellowship or studentship opportunities earlier.
-Developing a plan to apply for graduate funding (fellowships, studentships) can improve your probability of success.
+Applying for graduate funding (fellowships, studentships) cab increase the likelihood of admission to a graduate program and being able to complete your thesis with the D3Mod lab.

-Prospective postdoctoral researchers or research staff: If we have open research staff opportunities, these will be advertised on McGill’s Workday platform.
-Prospective postdoctoral researchers are welcome to reach out at any time, particularly if you have identified an external fellowship for which you’d like to co-develop an application.
+Prospective postdoctoral researchers or research staff: Any open research staff opportunities will be advertised on McGill’s Workday platform.
+Prospective postdoctoral researchers may reach out at any time.
+Prospective postdoctoral researchers who have external fellowship funding or are willing to apply for funding are more likely to receive a position.

 Open science research philospohy